numaproj/numaflow/rust/numaflow-throttling/DESIGN.md

 </details>

-Furthermore, if there are gaps in calls being made to the rate-limiter, i.e., if there is a delay between subsequent c alls being made to the rate-limiter then the token pool size is reduced by slope amount for every subsequent epoch second that was missed.
+Furthermore, if there are gaps in calls being made to the rate-limiter, i.e., if there is a delay between subsequent calls being made to the rate-limiter then the token pool size is reduced by slope amount for every subsequent epoch second that was missed.

 In the following example, the calls stopped being made around t=18 and resumed at t=20.
 The time for which we missed